 Vilicus’ fields are divided into 240 foot wide cultivated strips separated by 20-30 foot conservation buffers.
 In partnership with Xerces Society, many of these buffers are planted with a mixture of native wildflowers and grasses that provide habitat for native pollinators and wildlife.
 The buffers also greatly reduce the risk for wind erosion, and secure additional moisture from winter snow catch.
 It is the blueprint for the Vilicus Farms growing system, and is a dramatic visual statement of countercultural commitment to sustainability and diversity in a landscape dominated by chemical-fallow wheat monoculture.

-2017 will be our fifth year hosting apprentices.
+2018 will be our sixth year hosting apprentices.
 We are the first to admit that not everything goes as planned.
-We have probably done as much learning as the six apprentices we’ve hosted!
+We have probably done as much learning as the eight apprentices we’ve hosted!
 Doug and I are both patient and fully committed to stewarding the next generation of organic dryland crop farmers.
 Not one of our apprentices has come from an agricultural background.
 But we expect them all to have a commitment to organic and sustainability.
 We started our operation from scratch.
 Being beginning farmers ourselves uniquely positions us to be able to share that perspective and support others who are entering agriculture.
 We expect a lot of ourselves and thus a lot out of our apprentices.
 Entering agriculture is not easy and developing a vision for yourself and your operation is imperative to success.
 We support apprentices in developing and growing their own vision.

 Applicants must have a keen interest in farming and becoming a farmer.
 They must be self-starters, have the ability to work independently, appreciate the challenges and joys of working outside in all conditions, be a solid problem solver, with an open creative mind, and embrace diversity.
 The chosen applicants must be mature individuals and excited to engage in their own learning process.